 We visit our local library every week because Boy Gardener devours books and the library is a wealth of information for whatever we happen to be studying.
 I homeschool the little gardeners and learning about gardening is part of our curriculum each year.
 How do I keep them excited about it each year?
 Picture books!
 No matter how old they get, there’s something about the way a picture book brings a story to life.
 Wired magazine had a great article about why we should still read picture books to older kids.
 You should definitely check it out.

-I’ve posted before about garden books we love, and as it happens, we’ve discovered some new garden gems over the past year.
+I’ve posted before about garden books we love, and as it happens, we’ve discovered some new garden picture book gems over the past year.
 Here’s what we’ve uncovered:

 - Secrets of the Garden by Kathleen Weidner Zoehfeld- This book is a total favorite for all of the detail that it gives on planting, growing, and the food chains that exist in our very own backyards.
 The illustrations are fun and keep the reader (and listeners) searching the page to find everything they can.
 If you have a backyard garden with chickens, then your kids will feel like this book was written just for them!
 This book would also be a wonderful reference resource for any students researching gardening, food webs, composting, etc.

 - If You Plant a Seed by Kadir Nelson- Prepare to be blown away by the beauty of the this book’s illustrations.
 The author illustrated the book himself, and did so through paintings.
 If you look closely at some of the pages, you can actually see the texture of the canvas he originally painted on.
-While the book is about planting seeds, the message goes further than that to focus on planting and growing seeds of kindness, which is a relevant message for all children.
-I know my kids always need reminders on why kindness matters.
-Bonus: If your child is an artist, they will appreciate several wordless pages within this book, and I’d encourage them to draw or paint some pages of their own.
+While the book is about planting seeds, the message goes further than that to focus on planting and growing seeds of kindness, a relevant message for all children (and adults).
+I know my kids always need reminders of why kindness matters.
+Bonus: If your child is an artist, they will appreciate several wordless pages within this book.
+I’d encourage them to draw or paint some pages of their own.

 - If You Hold a Seed by Elly Mackay- Gardening holds so many valuable lessons that can be used in other areas of our lives, and this book embraces that truth.
 Elly MacKay uses seeds as a comparison of what it means to plant and nurture a dream.
 What child doesn’t have a dream, even if it seems a bit far-fetched?
 As parents and teachers, one of the best parts of our job is to nurture those dreams, just like garden seeds.